jaspector

 No Allison-specific public summary page was found; use the Pennsylvania UCC permit thresholds administered by Light-Heigel and confirm any zoning approval required before filing

-Typical processing time is A reviewed Clinton County Light-Heigel permit packet says the building code official confirms completeness within 5 days of receipt; Pennsylvania UCC rules generally require action on complete applications within 30 business days unless extended.
+Building permit processing times in Allison Township, PA typically run A reviewed Clinton County Light-Heigel permit packet says the building code official confirms completeness within 5 days of receipt; Pennsylvania UCC rules generally require action on complete applications within 30 business days unless extended.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Allison Township, PA.
 The following work is generally exempt: No Allison Township public exempt-work list was found; Confirm Pennsylvania UCC exempt work directly with Light-Heigel because zoning, floodplain, sewage, or driveway approvals may still apply even when a building permit is exempt.
+When in doubt, confirm with the local building department before starting work.